The page complies with the CanLII rules for Reproduction and Copyright. For brevity, the essential points:

 Unreasonable Inferences

 [27] The appellant's arguments that the judge convicted him on inferences unsupported by the evidence depend largely on the success of the attacks on the evidence which I have already discussed.
-I do not agree that the convictions are unsupported.
+I do not agree that the convictions are unsupported.[28]
+The judge gave his reasons with commendable clarity and it is unnecessary for me to do more than endorse the reasoning in his decision.
+The appellant fails to demonstrate any reversible error.

 [29] Since the appellant laid so much stress on the point that the judge used speculation or conjecture to find that the appellant was not authorized to use the account numbers on the credit cards, I will add a little to what I said in the introductory part of these reasons.